 PAINT-Pc (parent training combined)

-Parent training is a proven effective treatment for reducing behavioural problems in children with (characteristics of) attention-deficit/hyperactivity disorder (ADHD).
+Parent training is a proven effective intervention for reducing behavioural problems in children with (characteristics of) attention-deficit/hyperactivity disorder (ADHD).
 Parent training is an important part of regular healthcare in the Netherlands.
 By researching parent trainings well, we want to improve them more and more.
-Most parent training courses are fairly long (12 sessions on average).
-In order to help parents of children with behavioural problems and (characteristics of) ADHD faster and better, we therefore want to research whether parent training can be shorter.
+Most parent training interventions are fairly long (12 sessions on average).
+In order to help parents of children with behavioural problems and (characteristics of) ADHD more effectively and efficiently, we want to research whether parent training can be shorter.

 The goal

-In this pilotstudy, we offer parents a short crash course in which they learn a number of parenting techniques they can use to influence their child’s behaviour.
-Based on earlier experiences with brief parent training developed for our microtrial, we wrote a new program for brief parent training.
-This training will be tested on efficacy in our studies Paint-GGZ and Paint-POH.
-In this pilotstudy we examine feasibility and satisfaction about the new program by both parents and therapists.
-Moreover, we want to know how children’s behavior change after parents followed the brief parent training.
+In this pilotstudy, we offered parents a short crash course teaching them several parenting techniques they can use to influence their child’s behavior.
+Based on earlier experiences with brief parent training developed for our microtrial, we created a new protocol for a brief parent training program.
+This training will be tested on efficacy in our studies PAINT-GGZ and PAINT-POH.
+In this pilotstudy we examined feasibility and satisfaction about the new program by both parents and therapists.
+Moreover, we wanted to know how children’s behavior changed after parents followed the brief parent training.

 Contact or Questions?